graphprotocol/research/specs/graph-protocol-v1/mechanism-design/README.md

 ### Curation Market
 Curators are economic agents who earn rewards by betting on the future economic value of datasets, perhaps with the benefit of private information.

 A Curator stakes a deposit of Graph Tokens for a particular dataset in exchange for dataset-specific *subgraph tokens*.
 These tokens entitle the holder to a portion of a curation reward, which is paid in Graph Tokens through inflation.
-See [inflation rewards](#inflation-rewards) for how curation reward is calculated for each dataset.
+See [Inflation Rewards](#inflation-rewards) for how curation reward is calculated for each dataset.

 Subgraph tokens are issued according to a bonding curve, making it more expensive to mint subgraph tokens by locking up ETH over time and, thus, more expensive to purchase a share of future curator inflation rewards over time.